cowboyai/cim-start/readme.md

 Some of the technologies we use will have a fairly steep learning curve to become an expert.
 Using the system and learning as we go is an intricate feature of the CIM.

 Queries to AI about anything in the CIM is already built in, we just have to connect it to something that makes sense.
+Conversations are turned into Resources similar to having a recorded meeting with AI Agents.

 This eliminates most of the steepness of the learning curve if you have a ready made assistant to help you and one that builds its own synaptic references in the background.